Support For Your Child’s Sleep

 Treating Your Child’s OSA

-The reason we see dentists for sleep-related problems is the same reason why they’re often the first medical practitioners to spot the warning signs of OSA—they specialize in the airway, and that’s where OSA occurs.
+The reason we see dentists for sleep-related problems is the same reason why they’re often the first medical practitioners to spot the warning signs of OSA—they specialize in treating oral structures, including the airway, which is where OSA occurs.

 Frequently Asked Questions

 Recognizing the symptoms of sleep apnea is the first step to helping your child get the quality sleep they deserve.
-Then, we can evaluate your child to determine the best course of treatment for their unique needs.
+After which, we can evaluate your child to determine the best course of treatment for their unique needs.

 Can children outgrow sleep apnea?